BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/incentives.md

 An allocation meter stores the sum of all registered incentives’ allocations for a given denomination and is used to limit the amount of registered incentives.

-Say, there are several incentives that have registered an allocation for the EVMOS coin and the allocation meter for EVMOS is at 97%.
+Say, there are several incentives that have registered an allocation for the Butane coin and the allocation meter for Butane is at 97%.
-Then a new incentve proposal can only include an EVMOS allocation at up to 3%, claiming the last remaining allocation capacity from the EVMOS rewards in the inflation pool.
+Then a new incentve proposal can only include an Butane allocation at up to 3%, claiming the last remaining allocation capacity from the Butane rewards in the inflation pool.

 ### Genesis State